Synergy 2018 – What We Learned

 As you look to further automate, are you considering the impact these changes will have on your internal controls environment?
 Changes in the way you gather, support, and conclude on tax matters will impact the controls your organization should consider implementing.

-ONESOURCE is looking for innovative ways to partner with Alteryx.
-Alteryx allows users to create visualization tools, as well as data reporting and analytics, without the need to code.
-In addition, you are able to combine data from different sources.
-Alteryx has built a platform using workflow-based actions to drive functionality.
-The goal is to allow users to extract data from ONESOURCE and then leverage Alteryx for custom reports and analytics.
-This provides additional options for management reporting, year over year comparisons, modeling, and more.
+ONESOURCE is currently looking for innovative ways to partner with Alteryx.
+The Alteryx Analytics Platform provides the analytic flexibility that companies need to discover, prep and blend, analyze, and operationalize analytic models through a collaborative and governed platform – in a code-free and code-friendly manner.
+Alteryx delivers an analytics platform using workflow-based actions that enable the line of business – from analysts to data scientists, to develop reusable analytic workflows to get to more business insights than before.
+The goal is to allow users to extract data from ONESOURCE, combine with other data sources, and then leverage Alteryx for custom reporting and visualizations, including predictive modeling.
+This provides additional options for management reporting, year over year comparisons, modeling, and more, with fewer resources and less time.
 Essentially users can present data however they want!
-While development is still ongoing, this appears to open up a lot of opportunities for analytics – something senior management continues to demand from the tax department.
+While development is still ongoing, this appears to open up a lot of opportunities for improving analytic insights – something senior management continues to demand from the tax department.

 Trend 2: Focus on International Tax